-8.5 What version of the license server daemons must I use?
+8.5 What version of the floating license server daemons must I use?

-License server software consists of two parts:
+Floating license server software consists of two parts:

-- the ARM license server vendor daemon arm1md - the FLEXnet license server daemon 1mgrd.
+- the ARM floating license server vendor daemon arm1md - the FlexNet floating license server daemon lmgrd.

 You can upgrade to later versions of lmgrd, but are advised to use the version of armlmd provided with the latest ARM software you have installed.
-The latest license server utilities, including lmgrd and armlmd, can be obtained through ARM, from your tools installation media, download site, or from ARM License Support.
+The latest floating license server utilities, including lmgrd and armlmd, can be obtained through ARM, from your tools installation media, download site, or from ARM License Support.